Richmond District, San Francisco: History

 After the 1906 earthquake, development increased with the need to provide replacement housing.
 The last of the sand dunes and coastal scrub that once dominated the area were built over to create a streetcar suburb.

+Playland (San Francisco) was an amusement park by the beach in the neighborhood.
+It began as a series of food stands in the 1880s, which expanded to include 10 attractions such as a carousel by 1921.
+The Big Dipper roller coaster came in 1923.

 The Russian Revolution and subsequent civil war brought many Anti-Communist White Russian, Orthodox Russian refugees and immigrants into the neighborhood.
 Russian Orthodox Church Outside Russia briefly made its headquarters at Holy Virgin Cathedral on Geary Boulevard.

 In the 1950s, and especially after the lifting of the Chinese Exclusion Act in 1965, Chinese immigrants began to replace the ethnic Jewish and Irish-Americans who had dominated the district before World War II.
 Chinese of birth or descent now make up nearly the half of residents in the Richmond.

 Location

 Located directly north of Golden Gate Park, "the Richmond" is bounded roughly by Fulton Street to the south, Arguello Boulevard and Laurel Heights to the east, The Presidio, Lincoln Park, and Sea Cliff to the north, and Ocean Beach to the west.
 The western portion, "Outer Richmond", and the eastern portion, "Inner Richmond", are divided by a major thoroughfare, Park Presidio Boulevard (California State Route 1).
 Geary Boulevard is a major east–west thoroughfare that runs through the Richmond and to downtown.
 Technically, the Farallon Islands, about 30 miles to the west of mainland San Francisco, are also part of the Richmond District.

+The Richmond is easy to access by the 38R (Rapid) or 38 bus, which is around a 35 minutes bus ride from downtown running on a red bus lane.
+It is around a 15 minutes walk to GG Park taking the 38 bus.
+The 5 bus goes on Fulton to get to Golden Gate Park directly.
+The 31 bus runs on Balboa, the 2 bus runs on Clement, and 1 bus runs on California.